gorgonia/vecf64/README.md

 * [SSE](https://en.wikipedia.org/wiki/Streaming_SIMD_Extensions) - `go build -tags='sse' ...
 * [AVX](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) - `go build -tags='avx' ...

+### Why are there so many `a = a[:len(a)]` lines?
+This is mainly done to eliminate bounds checking in a loop.
+The idea is the bounds of the slice is checked early on, and if need be, panics early.
+Then if everything is normal, there won't be bounds checking while in the loop.

+To check for boundschecking and bounds check elimination (an amazing feature that landed in Go 1.7), compile your programs with `-gcflags='-d=ssa/check_bce/debug=1'`.

 # Contributing

 Contributions are welcome.
 The typical process works like this: